davnotdev/spirv-webgpu-transform/README.md

 Unfortunately, the WGSL specification lacks support for many features that have shader programmers have become accustomed to.
 This project aims to transform common but unsupported SPIRV shaders into a form that `naga` and `tint` can transpile.

+This also includes an interface for some dodging unsupported features or features that may not run on older browser versions.

 ## Feature Summary

 At the moment, the following transformations are supported: